mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **RUNTIME SUITE**

-* Mia has developed: [lc39](https://github.com/mia-platform/lc39), a Command line utility that will launch a Fastify instance configured for serving a Node.js Service on Mia-Platform.
+* Mia-Platformhas developed: [lc39](https://github.com/mia-platform/lc39), a Command line utility that will launch a Fastify instance configured for serving a Node.js Service on Mia-Platform.
 With this lanucher all the Node.js Service will expose two fixed routes for heltinessProbe and for readinessProbe.
 In addiction is integrated the fastify-swagger module for exposing the Service documentation.
 This Service has been imported in: ACL Service, CMS Backend, Swagger Aggregator, CRUD Service, Session Manager and Mail Service.
-Soon will be implemented in all the Mia Services.
+Soon will be implemented in all the Mia-PlatformServices.

 * Swagger Aggregator v1.0.2: Swagger is now available with Service down.
 The Service down wiil not be shown.